climatehealthsim/brazildata/README.md

-# Statistical analysis of correlations between climate and infectious disease
+# Statistical analysis of correlations between climate changes and infectious disease

 This is an ongoing research effort looking at correlations between climate parameters like precipitation and the incidence of